Furnyr/Dissonity/ALPHA_CHANGELOG.md

 - Added `Request-` JS functions to DissonityBridge

-- Array properties should be [] instead of null is there's no data
+- Array properties should be [] instead of null if there's no data

 - Exposed classes that were [previously unreleased](https://github.com/Furnyr/Dissonity/wiki/Namespaces) (Entitlement, EntitlementType, Sku, SkuPrice, SkuType, SkuFlags)